cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/Mandibles.md

 ---
 section: Claudia
-displayTitle: Mandibles-Eyes
+displayTitle: "Mandibles-Eyes: Stepping Over An Arthropod"
-uriTitle: Mandibles-Eyes
+uriTitle: mandibles-eyes
 ---

-Mandibles-Eyes: Stepping Over An Arthropod

 Frosted glass and broken windows,
 The barking on the midnight walk,